To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products used.

 You may have heard that alcohol may damage wood surfaces or finishes like polyurethane or urethane.

-In terms of whether it damages finishes, that part is true especially if the alcohol you use is concentrated enough and allowed to soak into the finish.
+In terms of whether it damages finishes, that part is true primarily if the alcohol you use is concentrated enough and allowed to soak into the finish.

 Even if you spill a few drops on a wood finish surface, it will act as a solvent and destroy the finish on contact.